 The Language of Color,

 June 5-9, bright mushrooms from all the rain inspired

 and June 12-16, water lilies danced and we painted with chalk at the creek.

 The Power of Water, July 10-14, was a blast!

-Combine with full camp days available through our Trailblazers mornings which allow you to choose from challenging or more laid back activities for all ability levels.
+Full days were available through our Trailblazers mornings allowing challenging or more laid back activities for all ability levels.

 Color is all relative.
 Join us as we discover its ever-changing nature in a butterfly's wing, chameleon's chamoflage and rainbow's spectrum and then capture these wonders in our art.
 Fridays, we'll see how many colors we can make with ice cream.

 Taking a cue from nocturnal animals such as bats, frogs, owls and fireflies, we'll learn to use our senses as we explore art mediums that capture light in the dark.
 Fridays will include a snack with "night creature toppings".